- Course Catalog

 - LMS Integrations

-The CodeHS AP Java course is a year-long course designed to help students master the basics of Java and equip them to successfully pass the AP Computer Science A Exam at the end of the school year.
-All learning materials and resources teachers and students need for a successful year-long AP Java course can be found on the CodeHS website.
+The CodeHS AP® Computer Science A course is a year-long course designed to help students master the basics of Java and equip them to successfully pass the AP® Computer Science A Exam at the end of the school year.
+All learning materials and resources teachers and students need for a successful year-long AP® Computer Science A course can be found on the CodeHS website.
 The curriculum has been pre-approved by College Board's AP Course Audit as meeting or exceeding the curricular expectations colleges and universities have for this subject.

 The entirely web-based curriculum is made up of a series of learning modules that cover the fundamentals of programming.
 Each module is made up of short video tutorials, example programs, quizzes, programming exercises, challenge problems, and unit tests.
 Students write and run Java programs in the browser using the CodeHS editor.
 The course is designed for a year long class that meets 5 days per week, adding up to over 100 hours of hands-on programming practice in total.